NanDeng622/test4/README.md

   added a new argument

 B added a function

-​	the func is about shake hand
+  ​the func is about shake hand